-At Remedy Physio all practitioners are qualified to use acupuncture for the treatment of musculo-skeletal problems and for pain relief.
-The physiotherapists are registered with the Acupuncture Association of Charted Physiotherapists (AACP) and have between them over thirty years of experiencing of needling with patients.
-George Chia, the former owner of the clinic, is a notable physiotherapy acupuncture advocate, and has trained Thomas Mitchell, Rob Leckie and Carmel Wood.
+At Remedy Physio some practitioners are qualified to use acupuncture for the treatment of musculo-skeletal problems and for pain relief.
+These physiotherapists are registered with the Acupuncture Association of Charted Physiotherapists (AACP) and are highly experienced.
+George Chia, the former owner of the clinic, is a notable physiotherapy acupuncture advocate

 Effects of Acupuncture